Try an advanced search

 implement

-spur, metal spike attached to a rider’s heel for urging a horse forward
+spur, metal spike attached to a rider’s heel for prompting a horse

 :